 If you are a licensed preschool or daycare, then you can work with CACFP to get paid back for serving healthy meals to your students.

 I use this program at my daycare since when I serve breakfast, lunch, and snack every day, I get an amount back to cover the cost of food.
 I just first tell them what we had to eat, and then which kids were here.

+Don’t forget drinks!
+CACFP requires 1% or skim milk at meal times, and water in between.
 Don’t serve juice or milk in between meals because they add extra sugar and fat that the kids don’t need.
 It may also make them feel full enough that they aren’t eating the stuff they should at meal time.

 Don’t just serve healthy foods at meal time, provide real fruits and veggies for play, too!
 Go learn more about why on my other post, Why Sensory Play is So Important in Your Early Childhood Program.

 Plan fun things to let them run and burn energy.
 Also, get them outside every day if you can.
 Take them for walks and make up games that require running.
 There are lots of other ideas on Pinterest!